maphouse/analyze-tag-songs/README.md

 ## Overview

-This command line tool allows you to scan your audio files by musical key and BPM and tag them accordingly.
+This command line tool scans audio files by musical key and BPM and tags them accordingly.
+The script was created to provide a semi-automated to automated solution for preparing tracks for digital DJ mixes.

 The script will back up your files to a backup folder and output new tagged versions to an output folder.
 You can choose to batch overwrite any existing tags in these files, or proceed on a case by case basis.
-The script was created to provide a semi-automated to automated solution for preparing tracks for digital DJ mixes.

 ## Requirements